tslocke/hobocookbook/tutorials/agility.markdown

 In this tutorial we'll be creating a simple "Agile Development" application -- _Agility_.
 The application tracks projects which consist of a number of user stories.
 Stories have a status (e.g. accepted, under development...) as well as a number of associated tasks.
 Tasks can be assigned to users, and each user can see a heads-up of all the tasks they've been assigned to on their home page.

 This is a bit of an in-at-the-deep-end tutorial -- we build the app the way you would assuming you had already got the hang of the way Hobo works.
 In the later stages new concepts start coming thick and fast.
-The goal here is to show you what's possible, and give you a flavour of Hobo-style application development, rather than to provide detailed background on how everything workds.
+The goal here is to show you what's possible, and give you a flavour of Hobo-style application development, rather than to provide detailed background on how everything works.
 Don't worry about it, it's fun!
 If you'd rather take things a bit slower, you might prefer the [POD tutorial](http://hobocentral.net/pod-tutorial).

 # Part 1 -- Getting Started